rrrene/credo/guides/configuration/config_file.md

 `mix credo --config-name <NAME_OF_CONFIG>` allows you to use a specific config (instead of `default`) inside a config file.

 `mix credo --config-file <PATH_TO_CONFIG_FILE>` let's you use a specific config file.

-Finally, you can use `mix credo gen.config` to generate a complete example configuration.